How to Sing “Happy Birthday” in French: Audio and Lyrics

 Happy birthday

-It is worth mentioning that joyeux can be used in place of “joyful,” “merry” or “cheerful” in addition to “happy,” depending on the context.
-We should also note that occasionally French speakers substitute bon (good) for joyeux in this version.
+Joyeux can be used in place of “joyful,” “merry” or “cheerful” in addition to “happy,” depending on the context.
+French speakers also occasionally substitute bon (good) for joyeux in this version.

-It is equally worth briefly explaining the use of anniversaire (birthday).
-While it is most commonly used to talk about one’s birthday, it can also be used to denote “anniversary” if you turn it into a phrase with context.
+It’s also worth talking about the word anniversaire (birthday).
+While it is most commonly used to talk about one’s birthday, it can also denote “anniversary” if you turn it into a phrase with context.

 In regards to pronunciation, this song can help you practice sounds that the letter combinations eux and oy make in French, as in the word joyeux.
 Both sounds can be a bit tougher for language learners, so pay special attention to them.